calcit-lang/calcit/README.md

 Run `caps` to download.
 Sources are downloaded into `~/.config/calcit/modules/`.
 If a module contains `build.sh`, it will be executed mostly for compiling Rust dylibs.

-`:calcit-version` helps in check version, and provides hints in [CI](https://github.com/calcit-lang/setup-cr) environment.
+`:calcit-version` helps with version checks and provides hints in [CI](https://github.com/calcit-lang/setup-cr).

 To load modules, use `:modules` configuration and the runtime snapshot file `calcit.cirru` (legacy: `compact.cirru`):